Pneumococcal vaccines help to protect against infections such as pneumonia and meningitis.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Pneumococcal Polysaccharide Vaccine (PPV); Sanofi Pasteur MSD Limited, The electronic Medicines Compendium.
-Dated September 2016.
+Manufacturer's PIL, Pneumococcal Polysaccharide Vaccine (PPV); Merck Sharp and Dohme Limited, The electronic Medicines Compendium.
+Dated April 2019.

 Manufacturer's PIL, Prevenar 13® suspension for injection; Pfizer Limited, The electronic Medicines Compendium.
 Dated June 2019.